Cloudprofiler: TSC-based inter-node profiling and high-throughput data ingestion for cloud streaming workloads: Validation

-In this part, we determine the performance overhead of \gls{CP}, and show that the yielded overhead is marginal compared to the non-instrumented version.
-To perform the experiment, we instrumented the \ac{PCh} in all actors of \gls{YhSB} and ran it on \ac{GCE} nodes.
-Second, we ran the same configuration, but with all handlers nullified .
-Lastly, we ran a version where we commented out all instrumentation in the source code.
-To measure the performance of the three configurations, we allowed the use of FirstLast handlers, which logs the first and the last tuples to determine the overall processing time and we allowed using FPC handlers in sink actors to count the number of processed tuples.
-As the result in Table~\ref{tab:CPOverhead}, the \gls{CP}-instrumented \gls{YhSB} runs at \SI[round-mode=places,round-precision=1]{72.367637}{\kilo\tuple\per\second} in average while the non-instrumented version runs at \SI[round-mode=places,round-precision=1]{74.056952}{\kilo\tuple\per\second}.
-We measured that the use of \gls{CP} yields \percentage{0.022} overhead in average and \percentage{0.031} overhead in median.
+In this part, we determine the performance overhead of the \ac{CP}-instrumented code and show that the yielded overhead is marginal compared to the non-instrumented version.
+We instrumented the \ac{PCh} in all actors of the \ac{YhSB} and ran it on \ac{GCE} nodes.
+Second, we ran the same configuration but with all handlers nullified.
+Lastly, we ran a version where we removed all instrumentation in the source code.
+To measure the performance of the three configurations, we used \acp{FLh}, which log the first and the last tuples to determine the overall processing time, and we used \acp{PCh} in sink actors to count the number of processed tuples.
+As a result, in Table~\ref{tab:CPOverhead}, the \ac{CP}-instrumented \ac{YhSB} runs at \SI[round-mode=places,round-precision=1]{72.367637}{\kilo\tuple\per\second} on average, while the non-instrumented version runs at \SI[round-mode=places,round-precision=1]{74.056952}{\kilo\tuple\per\second}.
+We measured that the \ac{CP}-instrumented code yields \percentage{0.022} overhead on average and \percentage{0.031} overhead in the median.

-\section{\gls{CP} Deployment: Measuring of Latency and Throughput}
+\section{CP Deployment: Measuring of Latency and Throughput}